 Louiza Vick, from St. Petersburg, Russia, earned her degree from the School of Cinematic Arts at the University of Southern California.
 Louiza started her career working in commercial production for companies such as Anonymous Content, The Directors Bureau, and Caviar while serving as a development consultant at Sony Television International for Russian programming division.
 In November 2008, she joined Paradigm’s Production Department and got her start learning the ropes of below-the-line representation.
 In April 2010, Worldwide Production Agency brought her onboard as an Agent serving its roster in Motion Pictures.
 Moving swiftly, she expanded WPA’s client roster to include editors.
 Louiza is tirelessly passionate in her search for interesting filmmakers and matching them with the right talent and personalities from her flock.
 Louiza’s eye for talent is unmatched and she is continually successful in building and crafting rounded careers for the next generation of talent.
 In 2014, she was named as one of Variety’s Hollywood New Leaders.

 Trevor Kossack began his entertainment career originally representing talent at the historic William Morris Agency.
-After a short stint of doing so, he decided that his undeniable passion was for production and filmmakers.
-He then transitioned to the ICM Production Department to work with cinematographers, line producers, production designers, editors, and costume designers.
-Trevor was then recruited to the Jacob & Kole Agency by Steve Jacob to help expand and run the commercial production division.
-At WPA, Trevor strives to create a business based on transparency, creativity, and efficiency that is appreciated by clients and buyers alike.
+After a stint of doing so, he decided that his undeniable passion was for production and filmmakers.
+He then transitioned to the ICM Production Department to work with cinematographers, production designers, editors, and costume designers.
+It was there that Trevor fell in love with production.
+He was then recruited to the Jacob & Kole Agency by Steve Jacob to help expand and run the commercial production division.
+Since WPA’s inception, connecting the dots between directors, producers, and clients is Trevor’s overall goal in curating each individual’s career.
+He strives to create a business based on transparency, creativity, and efficiency that is appreciated by clients and creators alike.

 Brian J. Goldberg